Capstone-Projects-2023-Fall/project-ar-pet-pals/README.md

 ## Required Resources

 Users need a mobile phone with a Rear-facing camera that has movement detection.
-iOS: iPhone X or later (original IOS version 11.0.1 or later)

 Hardware Required
-iPhone X or later
-iOS version 11.0.1 or later
-An android phone that supports version 8.0 (Oreo) or later Functional front facing camera
+Android phone that supports version 8.0 (Oreo) or later Functional front facing camera
 Functional microphone and speaker

 Development Environment
-Xcode (for iOS) and Android Studio (for Android)
+Xcode (for macOS) and Visual Studio Code (for Windows) Unity Hub (for Unity 3D)
-Unity Hub (for Unity 3D) or Unreal Editor (for Unreal Engine 5) Github and Jira - for Project and Code Management Reliable Database System
+Github and Jira - for Project and Code Management Reliable Database System